Impact

 Risk and Exploitability

 The CVSS 3.1 score of 6.5 indicates moderate severity.
-Because the attack requires local logon and is easily exploitable, the likelihood of abuse is high in environments where users have unsecured privileges.
-The vulnerability is not listed in CISA KEV, and an EPSS score is not available, which suggests no current widespread exploitation has been reported.
-The likely attack vector is local exploitation by a non‑administrator user who can execute code with sufficient privilege to access kernel memory.
+The EPSS score of <1% shows a very low probability of exploitation in the wild, but because the flaw can be triggered with local logon and low privileges, environments where users have unsecured access remain at risk.
+The vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is a local exploitation by a non‑administrator user who can execute code with sufficient privilege to manipulate kernel memory, potentially causing the system to hang or crash.

 OpenCVE Enrichment